Hersha Hospitality Trust (NYSE:HT) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Hersha Hospitality Trust (NYSE:HT – Free Report) in a research report released on Saturday morning.
+StockNews.com began coverage on shares of Hersha Hospitality Trust (NYSE:HT – Free Report) in a research report report published on Sunday.
 The firm issued a sell rating on the real estate investment trust’s stock.

-HT has been the subject of a number of other reports.
-Jefferies Financial Group cut Hersha Hospitality Trust from a buy rating to a hold rating in a report on Tuesday, August 29th.
-Deutsche Bank Aktiengesellschaft lifted their price target on Hersha Hospitality Trust from $8.00 to $10.00 and gave the company a hold rating in a research note on Monday, August 28th.
-Oppenheimer downgraded Hersha Hospitality Trust from an outperform rating to a market perform rating and set a $10.00 target price on the stock. in a research report on Thursday, July 20th.
-Barclays upgraded Hersha Hospitality Trust from an underweight rating to an equal weight rating and lifted their price target for the stock from $8.00 to $10.00 in a report on Tuesday, August 29th.
-Finally, BMO Capital Markets boosted their price objective on Hersha Hospitality Trust from $7.00 to $10.00 and gave the stock a market perform rating in a report on Monday, August 28th.
-One analyst has rated the stock with a sell rating and ten have issued a hold rating to the company.
-Based on data from MarketBeat, the stock has an average rating of Hold and an average price target of $9.63.
+Several other analysts also recently issued reports on the company.
+B. Riley downgraded Hersha Hospitality Trust from a buy rating to a neutral rating and upped their price objective for the company from $9.00 to $10.00 in a research report on Friday, September 1st.
+Wells Fargo & Company upped their price objective on Hersha Hospitality Trust from $6.50 to $7.00 in a research report on Wednesday, July 12th.
+Oppenheimer downgraded Hersha Hospitality Trust from an outperform rating to a market perform rating and set a $10.00 price objective on the stock. in a research report on Thursday, July 20th.
+Stifel Nicolaus downgraded Hersha Hospitality Trust from a buy rating to a hold rating and increased their target price for the stock from $8.75 to $10.00 in a research report on Monday, August 28th.
+Finally, Robert W. Baird increased their target price on Hersha Hospitality Trust from $7.00 to $10.00 and gave the stock a neutral rating in a research report on Tuesday, August 29th.
+One investment analyst has rated the stock with a sell rating and ten have assigned a hold rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $9.63.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 16th.
-Investors of record on Friday, September 29th will be given a dividend of $0.05 per share.
-The ex-dividend date is Thursday, September 28th.
-This represents a $0.20 dividend on an annualized basis and a yield of 2.02%.
-Hersha Hospitality Trust’s dividend payout ratio (DPR) is 6.45%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, October 16th.
+Stockholders of record on Friday, September 29th will be paid a $0.05 dividend.
+The ex-dividend date of this dividend is Thursday, September 28th.
+This represents a $0.20 dividend on an annualized basis and a dividend yield of 2.03%.
+Hersha Hospitality Trust’s dividend payout ratio (DPR) is currently 6.45%.

 Hersha Hospitality Trust (HT) is a self-advised real estate investment trust in the hospitality sector, which owns and operates luxury and lifestyle hotels in coastal gateway and resort markets.
 The Company's 25 hotels totaling 3,811 rooms are located in New York, Washington, DC, Boston, Philadelphia, South Florida, and California.